 Apart from my technical contributions mentioned above, I was also part of different extracurricular activities during my under-Graduation and my professional stint.
 During my under-graduation I was part different organising committees where I have participated as well as organised different technical as well as cultural events like C++ code wars, Web application workshops, Financial Markets workshop etc. During my corporate stint, I was also part of a public speaking forum called the Toastmasters International.
 In this forum, I have also served as the Vice President Membership and have hosted club contests from time to time where I was awarded the Membership Award by The Club Growth Director of Toastmasters International for inducting more than 15 members.
 All these have helped me to become a better communicator as well as a better leader.
 And these 2 qualities will help me in both on Campus and employment with any future companies in fields like understanding what is being expected, what needs to be delivered and how efficiently it can be delivered.

+Conclusion

 My decision to pursue MS is not because of an overnight whim but was developed over a period of time where I have always strived to understand the science behind computation and applied my understanding every now and then to solve real world difficulties.
 Because of this appetite for knowledge in this area I have always opted and exceled in all the CS subjects that were offered in our department during under-graduation.
 Later, working in the corporate world has shaped my idea from an avid learner of Computational Science to a future Data Science enthusiast.
 My belief of all round development has also helped me fine tune my interpersonal skills through extra-curricular activities.
 Having said all these, I strongly desire to pursue my Masters in Computer Science in the Data Science track at University of Southern California which will not only enrich my knowledge in the field and help me to take up greater challenges in future.